Cloud Composer 1 | Cloud Composer 2

 - airflow-upgrade-db: The logs Airflow database initialization job generates (previously airflow-database-init-job).

 - airflow-scheduler: The logs the Airflow scheduler generates.

 - dag-processor-manager: The logs of the DAG processor manager (the part of the scheduler that processes DAG files).

 - airflow-triggerer: The logs the Airflow triggerer generates.

 - airflow-webserver: The logs the Airflow web interface generates.

 - airflow-worker: The logs generated as part of workflow and DAG execution.

-To view the streaming log files:
+To view the streaming logs in Cloud Logging: